The Ashes of Heaven’s Pillar

 Set against a backdrop of historic events, including the destruction of the Irminsul, The Ashes of Heaven’s Pillar explores faith, friendship, and justice.
 This companion to Kim Rendfeld’s acclaimed The Cross and the Dragon tells the story of an ordinary family in extraordinary circumstances.

-Available at Amazon U.S., Amazon U.K., Amazon Canada, and other countries as well as Barnes & Noble, The Ashes of Heaven’s Pillar was released by Fireship Press on August 28, 2014, kicking off a monthlong virtual tour, complete with reviews, interviews, giveaways, and guest posts about history and writing.
+Available at Amazon U.S. (Kindle and print), Amazon U.K., Amazon Canada, Amazon Australia (Kindle), and other countries as well as Barnes & Noble and Kobo, The Ashes of Heaven’s Pillar was released by Fireship Press on August 28, 2014, kicking off a monthlong virtual tour, complete with reviews, interviews, giveaways, and guest posts about history and writing.
 Click on the image below for specific stops.
-If you’d like to meet Kim in person, come to her celebration 2-4 p.m.
-Saturday, August 30, at Books & Brews, a combination bookstore and brew pub in Indianapolis.

 The Cross and the Dragon